 What is most valuable?

-The most valuable features that the HCI brought was power, simplicity, and flexibility.
+The most valuable features that the HCI brought were power, simplicity, and flexibility.
 I don't have a staff of hundreds, I have a staff of seven.
-We're providing support for three companies across North America on a corporate level, and then providing all IT support for American show spread across five facilities in the US.
+We're providing support for three companies across North America on a corporate level, and then providing all IT support for America shows a spread across five facilities in the US.

 What needs improvement?

 I would like to see higher level graphics support because we are going to be doing some virtual desktop for our CAD software, and I want to be able to support AutoCAD and Cantillo on remote desktop machines.

 For how long have I used the solution?